UoYCS-plasma/GP2/gettingstarted.md

 7. `cd gp2-1.0`
 8. `./configure --prefix=<path_to_build_directory>` where `<path_to_build_directory>` is where you want the compiler to reside.
 8. `cp ../lib/*.{c,h} lib/`
+8. If Judy is not installed on your machine, copy the [Judy.h file](https://github.com/UoYCS-plasma/GP2/blob/master/Compiler/Judy/Judy.h) to the ``gp2-1.0`` folder.
 9. `make`
 10. `make install`